-Raymond Caldwell, founder of the Texas Shakespeare Festival, has worked for Kilgore College for 39 years, serving as the chairman of the Theatre Department for 25 of those years and as Director of the Fine Arts Division from 1983-1990.
+Raymond Caldwell, founder of the Texas Shakespeare Festival, has worked for Kilgore College for 41 years, serving as the chairman of the Theatre Department for 25 of those years and as Director of the Fine Arts Division from 1983-1990.
 In 1992 and 1995, he was the Kilgore College nominee for the Minnie Stevens Piper Outstanding Professor Award, and in 1995, he was the first recipient of the Hamilton F. and Kathryn G. Beeson teaching award.
 Before coming to Kilgore College he taught drama, speech, French and English at Kilgore High School, and from 1970-1976 he was an Assistant Professor of Speech and Drama at Ouachita University in Arkadelphia, Arkansas, his undergraduate alma mater.
-He has directed more than 100 productions including the TSF première of The Daisy Bradford 3 in 1986, Tartuffe in 1989, The Glass Menagerie in 2004, The Miracle Worker, which was invited by the World Institute of Theatre and Film to perform at Peking University in Beijing, China, in 2005, The Foreigner in 2013, and Noises Off in 2014.
+He has directed more than 100 productions including the TSF première of The Daisy Bradford 3 in 1986, Tartuffe in 1989, The Glass Menagerie in 2004, The Miracle Worker in 2005, which was invited by the World Institute of Theatre and Film to perform at Peking University in Beijing, China, in 2005, The Foreigner in 2013, Noises Off in 2014, and The Belle of Amherst in 2014 and 2015.
 From 2008 to 2011 he served as one of the international adjudicators for the Chinese Universities Shakespeare Festival held in Hong Kong.
 In 2007 he retired from teaching to work full-time as the director of the Festival.
 He has been honored as an “outstanding graduate” by both Benton High School and the University of North Texas.
 In 2012 he directed a reprise of his adaptation of The Book of Luke as a TSF fundraiser starring Meaghan Sullivan and Matthew Simpson.
 He holds a master’s degree in theatre from the University of North Texas and has studied with Kristin Linklater and Shakespeare and Company in Lenox, Massachusetts.
 He is married to Anna Waldron, speech instructor at Kilgore College, and they have one son, Brent, who is an attorney in Houston.

 John is an East Texas native and calls Kilgore his home.
 He attended Kilgore College and received his Bachelor of Arts degree from the University of Houston-Clear Lake.
 John has performed in over twenty-five plays, including Festival productions of Much Ado About Nothing, Man of La Mancha, Romeo and Juliet, and 1776 and has designed lights for productions at Kilgore College, the University of Houston-Clear Lake, the Longview Ballet Theatre and the Houston Shaw Festival.
 To celebrate the 75th anniversary of the East Texas Oilfield, John was privileged to direct The Daisy Bradford 3.
-After twenty-eight seasons with TSF, he continues to believe that the Festival has the power to improve the quality of life in East Texas; is awed by the exceptionally talented theatre artists that have called TSF home; amazed by the giving and gracious friends of the Texas Shakespeare Festival Foundation and Guild, the unbelievably supportive community, and the unwavering commitment of Kilgore College.
-John is proud of his association with an organization that continues to enrich the cultural identity of the East Texas community and thankful to be able to work with such intelligent, talented, kind, and giving people as Raymond Caldwell, Matthew Simpson, Meaghan Sullivan, and Jason Richards.
+He continues to believe that the Festival has the power to improve the quality of life in East Texas; is awed by the exceptionally talented theatre artists that have called TSF home; amazed by the giving and gracious friends of the Texas Shakespeare Festival Foundation and Guild, the unbelievably supportive community, and the unwavering commitment of Kilgore College.
+John is proud of his association with an organization that continues to enrich the cultural identity of the East Texas community and thankful to be able to work with such intelligent, talented, kind, and giving people as Raymond Caldwell, Matthew Simpson, Meaghan Simpson, and Jason Richards.

 A Chicago native, Meaghan received her Bachelor of Fine Arts degree in acting from the University of Illinois and Master of Fine Arts degree in acting from the University of Delaware’s PTTP.
-Meaghan is proud to be a new resident of Kilgore working full time as an Artistic Associate with the Texas Shakespeare Festival.
+Meaghan is proud to be a resident of Kilgore working full time as an Artistic Associate with the Texas Shakespeare Festival.
 Regionally, Meaghan has worked with the Delaware REP (Rose in Dancing at Lughnasa, Sybil in Private Lives, and Gwen in the world première of O BeautifuI), Utah Shakespeare Festival (Hyacinth in Scapin and Mayella Ewell in To Kill a Mockingbird), and Milwaukee Repertory Theater (Sense and Sensibility, King Lear, A Christmas Carol, and The Voysey Inheritance).
-Since 2009, Meaghan has performed in TSF productions of Macbeth, Noises Off, The Book of Luke, A Christmas Carol Radio Play, The Taming of the Shrew, Ernest in Love, The Beaux Stratagem, As You Like It, Two Gentlemen of Verona, The Learned Ladies, She Loves Me, Tartuffe, and Romeo and Juliet.
+Since 2009, Meaghan has performed in seventeen TSF productions, including The Merchant of Venice, Twelfth Night, Macbeth, Noises Off, The Book of Luke, The Taming of the Shrew, Ernest in Love, As You Like It, Tartuffe, and Romeo and Juliet.